When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 But there’s another level, one that I didn’t explain in that post.

-Doing marketing that’s so unique another sites writes an entire post about it.
+Doing marketing that’s so unique that another sites write an entire post about it.

 (Yes, kind of like what I’m doing now.
 Pretty meta, huh?)